En español | Which vaccines are available and who can get them?

 Some vaccination sites ask for proof of identity or eligibility.
 Officials recommend that you bring a driver’s license or other state-issued ID that shows your name, age and state residency, and your health insurance card, if you have one.
 You will not be charged, but the vaccine provider may bill your insurer a fee for administering the vaccine.

 How are vaccinations working in nursing homes and long-term care facilities?The federal government allocates COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.
 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 Do I have to pay for the vaccination?

-You should not have any out-of-pocket costs for getting the vaccine or a booster shot.
-AARP fought to make sure the federal government is covering the cost of the vaccine itself.
+You should not have any out-of-pocket costs for getting a vaccine or a booster shot.
+AARP fought to make sure the federal government covers the cost of the vaccine itself.